bokkarohithreddy4-bit/cp-code-analyzer/README.md

 The goal is not to be a perfect parser, but to give a quick signal when a competitive programming solution is getting too long or too deeply nested.

+g++ -std=gnu++17 main.cpp -o cp-analyzer
+This will create an executable named `cp-analyzer` in the same folder.

+## Usage

+Run the tool on any `.cpp` file:

+./cp-analyzer your_solution.cpp

+Example:

+./cp-analyzer main.cpp

+The program will print:

+- The total number of lines.
+- How many lines contain `for` or `while`.
+- A list of detected functions with their lengths and maximum nesting depth.
+- Warnings for long or deeply nested functions.

+## Limitations and Future Work

+- Function detection is naive and based on simple patterns; it may miss some functions or mis-detect some blocks.
+- It does not understand full C++ syntax or templates.
+- In the future, it could be extended with:
+  - More checks (e.g., number of globals, macros).
+  - Configurable thresholds for length and nesting depth.
+  - Better parsing using a proper C++ parser or library.